hikeventures/hikeventures.github.io/_posts/2014-03-03-best-rain-pants.markdown

 ---

 # Disclosure
-The products in this article have not been tested by us.
+Some of the products in this article have not been tested by us.
 This page contains affiliate links.
 Read more [here](http://www.hikeventures.com/about/).